 - Seperate the Egg Yolks and Whites.
 Place the Egg Yolks in a large bowl and the Whites in the bowl of you Mixer.
 Set aside.

-- Place the Gelatine Powder in a small container with the Cold water, mix and set aside to expand. (see note 1 if using Gelatine Sheet).
+- Place the Gelatine Powder in a small bowl with the Cold water, mix and set aside to soak. (see note 2 if using Gelatine Sheet).

 - Add the Caster Sugar to the Egg Yolks and whisk until foamy and lighter in colour.